1. What is legal design?

 This is just the beginning of a journey.
 The next chapter is about the world of design thinking.
 It is a good introduction to the fundamentals of legal design.

-Next chapter of this Beginner's Guide: Design Thinking for Legal Design.
+Next chapter of this Beginner's Guide: Design thinking for Legal Design.